 netsh wlan show profiles

-Type the following command to view the settings, including the Wi-Fi password for a particular network and press Enter:
+Type the following command to determine the Wi-Fi password for a particular network and press Enter:

 netsh wlan show profile name="WiFi-Profile" key=clear